 1) Skillet Cookie

-I’ll admit it: I trust desserts more when they come in cast iron.
-A skillet cookie bakes up with that crisp, caramelized rim and a soft center that begs for ice cream.
-If you’ve ever overbaked cookies trying to make them “done,” this is your redemption arc.
-Serve it warm with spoons and let everyone “just take a bite” until it’s mysteriously gone.
+I’ll confess: I have more confidence in desserts that are served in cast iron.
+A skillet cookie has a beautifully caramelized rim that is crunchy while the middle is soft enough to pair perfectly with ice cream.
+If you’ve ever burned cookies in an attempt to get them right, now’s your chance for redemption.
+Serve it warm with spoons and let everyone take “just a bite” until it disappears.

 2) Brownie Sundae Bar